Career resources for students with disabilities

 Uncertainty about whether you have a disability

-- If you are uncertain if you have a disability, you are encouraged to contact Services for Students with Disabilities [SSD] office at Virginia Tech.
+- If you are uncertain if you have a disability, you are encouraged to contact the office of Services for Students with Disabilities [SSD] at Virginia Tech.

 Disclosing a disability to an employer

 - There are many things to consider when deciding if/when to disclose a disability to an employer.
-You might consider discussing the options with your Services for Students with Disabilities counselor, or with Liz Wilson in CPD.
+You might consider discussing the options with your Services for Students with Disabilities counselor, or a CPD advisor.

 Workforce Recruitment Program

 The Workforce Recruitment Program (WRP) connects federal and private sector employers to eligible students and recent graduates with disabilities and serves as the primary pipeline for bringing new hires into the federal government.
 For more information, see our federal job search resources and on the menu see "Students with disabilities."

 Some employers specifically seek out students with disabilities to hire into internship and job roles.
 Similarly, some websites exist solely to assist the job seeker who has a disability.
 Below are some of the resources that may be helpful in your job or internship search.

 - American Association of People with Disabilities Summer Internship Program

 Internships with congressional offices, federal agencies, non-profits, and for-profit organizations in the Washington, DC, area, for undergraduate and graduate students, as well as recent graduates.